 If you do want a longer game and one with genuine skill then you have a variety of options.
 A simple way to play is to bet chips as usual and in addition to the winner getting the chips, the loser (or losers) removes an item of clothing.
 If the chips don't already represent money they can represent clothes – five chips lets you buy back a lost garment for example.
 You could, if you are really taking it seriously, assign different chip values to particular items.

 As you might imagine, a lot of cheating goes on in this game.
-From taking advantage of another player's misconception that two-pair beats a full house to genuine losers refusing to part with some essential protection from the elements.
-I suppose it has to be said that the former are usually male and the latter female, though it is certainly not unheard of for the alpha-male jock to suddenly become very conscious of the fact that no-one else seems to be losing any clothes, especially when he is down to his ill-chosen briefs.
+From taking advantage of another player's misconception that two-pair beats a full house to genuine losers refusing to part with some essential protection from the element, whether through bodily insecurity or the sudden realisation that one's underwear is a little worse for wear.

 There are really two ways to deal with this.
 Firstly make sure everyone really is willing to play and they aren't just going along with it.
-Establish, if you like, how far people are expected to go – are there forfeits for ducking out early, when do you get your clothes back, etc. Secondly, make it a part of the game.
-Obviously, no-one should be pressured into doing anything they don't want to, but a little friendly teasing and cajoling is very much part of the spirit of it.
-Don't take it to seriously, relax and enjoy it.
-And when you lose, strip off with good grace.
+Seriously.
+Consent is incredibly important.
+Establish, if you like, how far people are expected to go.
+Secondly, make it a part of the game.
+Obviously, no-one should be pressured into doing anything they don't want to, but a little friendly teasing and cajoling is very much part of the spirit of it, but only once the game has begun and should not be taken too far.
+If someone decides that actually it's gotten uncomfortable, let them back away with good grace.
+And give them their clothes back.

 1For a discussion on the history of poker see Wikipedia - History of Poker Poker, although the unique qualities of the game may have evolved in the 19th century, it is clearly descended from earlier betting games.